Multirious/zsh-helix-mode/README.md

 Bring comfort of working with Helix keybindings to your Zsh environment.

 This plugin attempts to implement Helix keybindings as accurate and complete as much as possible.
-Any keybinds that should reflect official default Helix keybinds, but doesn't, are considered bugs.
+If there are any keybinds that should reflect the official default Helix keybinds but doesn't are considered bugs.

 #### Sections
 - [Installation](#Installation)